rekajunardi/Interlink-Auto-Claim/README.md

 ### Claim Interval

 The default claim interval is 4 hours.
 You can modify this in the source code if needed.

-## 📝 Notes

-- The bot stores your JWT token in `token.txt` for persistent sessions
-- If your token expires, the bot will automatically prompt for re-login
-- Token balance is displayed after each successful claim
-- Console output is color-coded for better visibility

-## 🔒 Security

-- Your credentials are never stored in plain text
-- The bot only stores the JWT token, not your login credentials
-- All API requests are made over HTTPS

-## ⚠️ Disclaimer

-This bot is for educational purposes only.
-Use at your own risk.
-The developers are not responsible for any account restrictions or bans resulting from the use of this bot.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contributors